 One of the things that caused me the most culture shock upon our arrival in the Netherlands (apart from the weather) was going to see a doctor…or trying to.
 I quickly learned that the whole process was completely different to what I was used to and it took me a long, long time to wrap my head around it.

-Time Slot: In Australia, if I required an appointment to see my GP, I could call at any time between 8:00-20:00.
-In the Netherlands, I learnt that if I needed an appointment, I could only call between 08:00-10:00.
-If I called at 10:30… too late, you got the answering machine that would inform you that you could call back the following day between 08:00-10:00.
+Appointment Making Time Slot: In Australia, if I required an appointment to see my GP, I could call at any time between 8:00-20:00.
+In the Netherlands, I learnt that if I needed an appointment, I needed to call between 08:00-10:00.
+If I called at 10:30… too late, you get the answering machine that would inform you that you could call back the following day between 08:00-10:00.
 Extremely frustrating when you have a screaming child in pain.

 Fight for your Appointment: If you do manage to call within this restrictive time slot, you will then be asked by the receptionist why you need the appointment.
 To me, this was unheard of!
-I’d like to speak to the doctor about that, not to some random receptionist!
-Back home when I would call to ask for an appointment, I was simply given my appointment time, no questions asked.
-Here I first had to pass a full on interrogation, answering a dozen questions, giving personal information to this total stranger with a power trip.
+I’d like to speak to the doctor about that, not to the receptionist!
+Back home when I would call for an appointment, I was simply given my appointment time, no questions asked.
+Here I first have to pass an interrogation, answering a dozen questions, giving personal information to this total stranger with a power trip.
 Getting an appointment was almost mission impossible.
-You had to fight for it.
-I learnt this lesson the long and hard way…
+You have to fight for it, and maybe even exaggerate your symptoms a little.
+I learned this lesson the long and hard way…

 Exaggerate: I soon learnt that to get an appointment for my children in this country, then I was going to have to exaggerate; Yes, he has a high temperature of 39.5 (actually it is 38.5), Yes, he has had it for three days now (actually one or two), Yes, he is very very sick and needs to see a doctor as soon as possible (actually this is true and I am willing to lie to get it!).
 Finally I have mastered the technique of getting a GP appointment in the Netherlands.

 Find a GP that you and your family are comfortable with: We have since changed GP’s.
 We are now with a new GP who is a mother herself and genuinely listens to a mother’s intuition and concerns.
 She will thoroughly examine her patients and make you feel like you are well taken care of.
-She will speak English with me when I am struggling to understand or express myself.
+She is also more than happy to speak English with me when I am struggling to understand or express myself in Dutch.
 As an added bonus, the window of opportunity to make an appointment at our new clinic is a little larger (08:00-12:00).
-However, I do still have to exaggerate my way through the front-line interrogations before I can see her though… One day when they ask me why I want an appointment, I may finally grow the balls to be able to say “That’s private and I’d rather discuss this with the doctor herself”.
+However, I do still have to exaggerate my way through the front-line interrogations before I can see her… One day when they ask me why I want an appointment, I may finally grow the balls to be able to say “That’s private and I’d rather discuss this with the doctor herself”.
 That is, once I figure out how to say this confidently in Dutch.